 - Give privileges because of good grades

 - Limit privileges because of poor grades

-- Require work or chores at home
+- Demand student work or chores at home

-- Limit time watching: TV or video games
+- Limit time watching TV or video games

 - Limit time out with friends on school nights

 Parents’ involvement is helpful when their action shows that they value their child’s education and are not trying to be controlling.

 A child who receives autonomous support from an involved parent tends to perform better academically.
 These parents allow their children to initiate learning instead of pushing them to do so.